What is Art?

 Ms J. Sharman

-To recap, the course is made up of two units:
+To recap, the course is made up of two components:

 This course ends with an exhibition of your work in a public place/space to celebrate the best of what you have achieved over the course.

-If you are considering studying any art related subject after leaving Kepier, this course gives you the perfect grounding to attend local A level or BTEC courses in Durham or Sunderland.
-This can lead to study at degree level.
-As part of the course, we will visit the Northern School of Art to view their offer which includes 11 Art related B.A.
-Degrees.
+If you are considering studying any art related subject after leaving Kepier, this course gives you the perfect grounding to attend local A level or BTEC courses in Durham or Sunderland, which can lead to studying similar courses at degree level.

 Got A Question?

-If you have a question about Art you can use the form below to contact the Subject Leader for Art.
+If you have a question about Art you can use the form below to contact Miss Sharman, Department Leader for Art.